Drive BDD With the Quantum Framework

 Quantum is a cross-platform test automation framework that lets diverse teams (SDETs and business testers) get started quickly with full-blown test automation by supporting business-driven development (BDD).

 The open-source Quantum framework can be used for mobile native, hybrid, and desktop web applications without limiting test coverage.
 How?
 Because both Selenium and Appium web driver implementations are included in its core architecture.

-To the right is a very basic test automation scenario that runs through Quantum BDD in the traditional Cucumber and Gherkin style of Given, When, Then.
+To the right is a basic scenario that runs through Quantum BDD using the traditional Cucumber and Gherkin style (Given, When, Then).